marberi/100days/README.md

 the solution was not overfitting.
 And now the result is better after pretraining on simulations.
 It seems a bit sensitive to not pretraining for too long.
 Anyway, at least one step forward.

+# Day 53 [2019-03-11]
+Thought the problem with flux estimation was already solved.
+Apparently there is still a remainding bias.
+Tried rewriting the code in the process of looking into this.
+No luck so far.
+One topic which I previously have been looking at is pretraining with